 The average temperature in Maldives in May is 28 degrees Celcius, which is consistent throughout the month.
 With a maximum temperature of 31 degrees Celcius, the days can get a bit toasty.
-Don't worry - the breeze still gently cools you down.
-The minimum temperature of 26 degrees Celcius makes for romantic cuddles, accompanied by gentle rain.
-The sea is a warm 30 degrees Celcius which make it comfortable and therapeutic to swim in.
+The minimum temperature in Maldives in May is 26 degrees Celcius ideal for romantic cuddles, accompanied by gentle rain.
+The average sea temperature in Maldives in May is 30 degrees Celcius which make it comfortable and therapeutic to swim in.
 You can expect twelve hours of daylight and eight hours of sunshine, which gives you ample time to explore its various sights.
 With the sun setting around 6:10 PM, you can comfortably blend into the stellar nightlife of Maldives or retire to your hotel for a romantic dinner date!

 Wind, Humidity & Ocean Currents